SpontanCombust/doctor-callendar-app/README.md

 # Callendar App

 A small React app for doctors to manage patient appointments.
+Currently only supports Polish language.
 This project has been created as a test assignment.